cvmullor/reference/README.md

 Path to the folder containing the reference sequences (in fasta/fna format) that will be used for read mapping.

 ### `-s` (samples)
-Path to the folder containing the reads (in fastq format) that will be mapped against the different references.
+Path to the folder containing the paired-end reads (in fastq format) that will be mapped against the different references.

 ### `-t` (threads) [optional]
 Number of threads that BWA MEM will use for mapping step.
 Default: 1